Sometimes life has to be valued: at work, on a date, an interview, a conversation whose theme we do not control …

 In short, narcissism is self-esteem that is maximal; the excessive admiration that you feel for your physical appearance, qualities or gifts.

 Self-centredness, related to the above although not precisely the same, is the paranoia of the narcissist;

 The admiration that you feel for yourself is such that you think that you are the centre of attention and concern of other people.

-These two psychological phenomena seem to describe what happens to many people, but for those unfamiliar with the subject, it is good to emphasise the differences between narcissism and self-esteem.
+These two psychological phenomena seem to describe what happens to many people.
+Still, for those unfamiliar with the subject, it is good to emphasise the differences between narcissism and self-esteem.

 The difference between narcissism and self-esteem is that the first implies the denial of the value of others, which are reduced to mere providers of attention and fame.

 On the other hand, our self-confidence makes us feel good about ourselves as beings integrated into a society full of perfectly able people.

 But … does the passage of time not change our self-esteem into narcissism by using new technologies?